Twcd/IPABan/README.md

 * Report when an ip got ban to Abuse IPDB database

 ## Installation
-To use IPABan compile it, open powershell and execute this command to install the service.
+To use IPABan compile it or download from release page, open powershell and execute this command to install the service.

 ```powershell
 New-Service -Name "IPABan" -BinaryPathName <Path to IPABan>.exe